horker/oxyplotcli2/docs/md/New-OxyLineAnnotation.md

 ## DESCRIPTION

-Returns an OxyPlot.Annotations.LineAnnotation object that represents an annotation that shows a straight line.
+Returns an object that represents an annotation that shows a straight line.